-6.10.4.1 Where residential and other land uses sensitive to noise are proposed in close proximity to rail lines, it may be necessary to mitigate noise impacts, in part by way of the subdivision design.
-A Noise Impact Study will be submitted prior to approval in principle of such lands located within 100 m of a Principal Main Rail Line right-of-way or within 50 m of a Secondary Main Rail Line.
-Residential development or any development that includes outdoor, passive and recreational areas will generally not be permitted in locations where the mitigated outdoor noise levels are forecast to exceed the limits specified by the applicable Ministry of the Environment noise guideline by five dBA or more.
-A detailed noise study will be required to demonstrate that every effort has been made to achieve the outdoor sound level criteria specified by the applicable Ministry of the Environment noise guideline and the noise study shall prove to the satisfaction of the City that the noise level in the outdoor living area, after applying attenuation measures, is the lowest level aesthetically, technically, administratively and economically practical.
+6.10.4.1 Where residential and other land uses sensitive to noise are proposed in close proximity to rail lines, it may be necessary to mitigate noise impact, in part by way of the building and site design.
+Residential development or any development that includes outdoor living areas will generally not be permitted in locations where the mitigated outdoor noise levels are forecast to exceed the limits specified Provincial by the applicable Government environmental noise guideline.
+A detailed noise study will be required to demonstrate that every effort has been made to achieve the sound level limits specified Provincial bv the applicable Government environmental noise guideline, for an outdoor living area (55 dBA or less).
+Only in cases where the required noise attenuation measures are not feasible for technical, economic, aesthetic or administrative reasons would excess noise above the limit (55 dBA) be acceptable, with a warning clause to prospective purchasers, consistent with the applicable Provincial Government environmental noise guideline.
+In these situations, any excess noise above the limit will not be acceptable if it exceeds 60 dBA.

-Figure 6-24: Railways, while a vital part of transportation system and economy, can pose noise, vibration and safety concerns.
+Figure 6-27: Railways, while a vital part of transportation system and economy, can pose noise, vibration and safety concerns.

-6.10.4.2 Development with a residential component such as dwellings, or any development which includes bedrooms, sleeping quarters, living rooms, reading rooms and other noise sensitive uses which will be subject to high levels of railroad noise, will only be permitted if it includes structural features that result in interior noise levels that comply with the indoor standards specified by the applicable Ministry of the Environment noise guideline.
+6.10.4.2 Development with a residential component such as dwellings, or any development which includes bedrooms, sleeping quarters, living rooms, reading rooms and other noise sensitive uses which will be subject to high levels of railroad noise, will only be permitted if it includes structural features that result in interior noise levels that comply with the indoor standards specified by the applicable Provincial Government environmental noise guideline.

-6.10.4.3 Mississauga will require that the owner/developer engage a qualified noise consultant to undertake an analysis of noise and vibration and recommend abatement measures as necessary to meet Provincial and Region of Peel Guidelines and the requirements of the applicable rail company, to the satisfaction of the City, where sensitive land uses and other noise or vibration sensitive development that includes sleeping quarters, reading rooms and offices, are proposed within:
+6.10.4.3 Mississauga will require that the owner/developer engage a qualified noise consultant to undertake an analysis of noise and vibration and recommend abatement measures as necessary to meet Provincial and Region of Peel Guidelines, industry best practices and the requirements of the applicable rail company, to the satisfaction of the City, where sensitive land uses and other noise or vibration sensitive development that includes sleeping quarters, reading rooms and offices, are proposed within:

+- 1000 m of a Freight Rail Yard for noise;

+- 300 m of a Principal Main Rail Line for noise;

+- 250 m of a Secondary Main Line for noise;

-- 500 m of a Principal Main Rail Line for noise; - 250 m of a Secondary Main Line for noise; - 100 m of other railway lines for noise; and - 75 m of all rail lines for vibration.
+- 150 m of a Principal Branch Line for noise;

+- 75 m of a Secondary Branch Line for noise;

+- 75 m of a Spur Line for noise; and

+- 75 m of a rail yard and all rail lines for vibration.

 6.10.4.4 Mississauga will require tenants and purchasers to be notified where the analysis indicates that anticipated sound levels in the outdoor living area would exceed the outdoor sound level limits stipulated by the applicable Ministry of the Environment noise guideline by up to five dBA.
-Notice will also be required when rail noise necessitates central air conditioning or the provision for central air conditioning to achieve the indoor noise level limits stipulated by the applicable Ministry of the Environment noise guideline.
+Notice will also be required when rail noise necessitates central air conditioning or the provision for central air conditioning to achieve the indoor noise level limits stipulated by the applicable Provincial Government environmental noise guideline.